dagibbins186/Amazon_Vine_Analysis/README.md

 -the number and percentage of 5 star reviews.
 # Results
 18,592 reviews had more than 20 votes.
 They retain the label "helpful votes".
-17,340 reviews were considered "helpful reviews" and constituted at least 50% of all votes.
+17,340 reviews were considered 'helpful reviews' and constituted at least 50% of all votes.
+Only 1 'helpful review' constituted a Vine review.
+17339 'helpful reviews' were NOT Vine reviews.
+This means nearly 100% of the 'helpful reviews' were unpaid and unbiased.
+9,866 'helpful reviews' gave the grocery item five stars.
+This represents about 56% of the total 'helpful reviews.'

 # Summary
+The results indicate that grocery product reviews appear unbiased by the Vine program.
+With only 1/2 products receiving 5 stars, the grocery-line also appears to need improvement.
 **Appendix**
 \
 Analysis to determine reviews with 20 votes or more.
 Labeled "helpful reviews".